OpenCTI-Platform/opencti/docs/docs/administration/enterprise.md

 Non-Commercial License (the “Non-Commercial License”).
 The source files in this repository have a header indicating which license they are under.
 If no such header is provided, this means that the file is belonging to the Community Edition under the Apache License, Version 2.0.

-We write a complete article to explain the enterprise edition, [feel free to read it to have more information](https://blog.filigran.io/progressive-rollout-of-the-opencti-enterprise-edition-why-what-and-how-1189e9d5603c)
+We wrote a complete article to explain the enterprise edition, [feel free to read it to have more information](https://blog.filigran.io/progressive-rollout-of-the-opencti-enterprise-edition-why-what-and-how-1189e9d5603c)

 ## EE Activation
 Enterprise edition is easy to activate.
 You need to go the the platform settings and click on the Activate button.